Post-16 and Careers

 We meet on a regular basis with our Employment and Skills coordinator Jacquie Gascoigne, to monitor and evaluate our progress towards the Gatsby Benchmark using the online Compass tool, recommended by the Careers and Enterprise Company.

-All students in years 9 and 11 have an opportunity to attend a PfA (Preparing for adulthood meeting with our YC Herts personal advisers Beverly Greenfield or Nicole Chater, who offer advice and guidance.
+All students in years 9 and 11 have an opportunity to attend a PfA (Preparing for adulthood meeting with our SYP personal advisers Beverly Greenfield or Nicole Chater, who offer advice and guidance.
 They are professionals trained to provide our young people with impartial information, advice and guidance on their post-16 options such as further education, training, employment and independent living.

 Our personal advisers also attend EHCP review meetings and parent consultations.